omriLugasi/Redel/README.md

 Redel.use(axios, { cancel: true })
 const cancelGroupKey = 'customCancelGroupKey'

-// the group key currently will be a query param
-// the implemenetation like below will be
+// the group key currently will be a query param the implementation like below will be
 // "protocol://url:port?ccgk=customGroupKey"
 const ccgkParam = `${Redel.cancel.ccgk}=${cancelGroupKey}`
 const basicUrl = 'https://jsonplaceholder.typicode.com/todos'

 let canceledReqeuests = 0

 // We can check if the catch function triggered by the Redel cancel plugin